moinakg/pcompress/README.md

           Since both LZMA and PPMD are used together memory requirements are quite extensive especially if you are also using extreme levels above
-          10. For example with 64MB chunk, Level 14, 2 threads and with or without dedupe, it uses upto 3.5GB physical RAM.
-So minimum requirement is 6GB RAM *and* at least 4GB physical swap.
+          10. For example with 64MB chunk, Level 14, 2 threads and with or without dedupe, it uses upto 3.5GB physical RAM and requires 6GB of virtual memory space.

 It is possible for a single chunk to span the entire file if enough RAM is available.
 However for adaptive modes to be effective for large files, especially